Pathoschild/FluentHttpClient/README.md

         .AsAsync<Idea>();
 ```

-And you can access the [underlying HTTP message handler][HttpClientHandler], or inject your own to do pretty much whatever you want.
-The default handler lets you configure a range of features like authentication, cookies, and proxying:
+And you can configure a range of features like credentials and cookies using the default [HTTP message handler][HttpClientHandler]:
 ```c#
      client.MessageHandler.Credentials = new NetworkCredential("username", "password");
      client.MessageHandler.CookieContainer.Add(new Cookie(...));